gemeinl/eeg-brain-age/README.rst

 Requirements
 ============
-Requirements are specified in *environment.yml*. *versions.txt* contains exact package versions used to run the code.
+Requirements are specified in *environment.yml*. *versions.txt* contains additional versions of packages installed via pip (e.g. PyTorch) used to run the code.

 Data
 ====